-- Extra lift – look out for this if you love to toast crumpets or muffins.
-It raises small items out of the toaster so you won’t burn your fingers fishing them out
+Extra lift – great if you love to toast crumpets or muffins.
+It raises small items out of the toaster so you won’t burn your fingers when fishing them out

-- Lift and look – also called ‘peek and pop,’ this feature lets you check on your toast without cancelling the cycle, some also have a 'bit more' button for a burst of extra toasting time
+Lift and look – also called ‘peek and pop,’ this feature lets you check on your toast without cancelling the cycle, some Sage toasters also have a 'bit more' button for a burst of extra toasting time

-- Countdown timer – these count down until your toast is ready, so you know exactly how long you have to make a cup of tea or get your butter out of the fridge
+Countdown timer – as the name suggests, this counts down the time until your toast is ready, so you know exactly how long you have to make a cup of tea or get your butter out of the fridge

 Is it worth buying a Dualit toaster?

 Designer brand Dualit is a popular choice for a statement toaster, but its classic retro-look toasters can cost more than £100 each.
 So are they worth the investment?

 You can expect premium materials and finishes on a Dualit appliance, but it’s not just looks you’re paying for.
 Dualit toasters often have extras, such as a bagel setting and a lift-and-look function.

 Some are also equipped with ‘perfect toast technology,’ designed to adjust the heat each time for the perfect slice.
 However, we’ve found that some Dualit toasters are considerably better than others, so it’s worth comparing all our Dualit toaster reviews to pick the very best model.

 Depending on how serious the problem is, you may well be able to repair your toaster at home.
 Some of the most common issues are inconsistent performance and faulty pop-up functions, both of which are very easy fixes that don't require any fiddling with electrics.